Executive Summary

 Google Workspace pricing has increased significantly as Google positions the platform for enterprise deployment.
 The tier structure — from Business Starter through Enterprise Plus — creates an upsell path that mirrors Microsoft's E1-to-E5 playbook: bundle premium security, compliance, and AI capabilities into higher tiers, position the incremental per-user cost as minimal, and make the tier upgrade feel inevitable during renewal.

-The reality is that most organisations on Enterprise Standard or Enterprise Plus are paying for capabilities they have never assessed, configured, or adopted.
+The reality is that most organisations on Google Workspace Enterprise Standard or Enterprise Plus are paying for capabilities they have never assessed, configured, or adopted.
 Google's own usage data — available through the admin console but rarely examined during procurement — consistently shows that 60–70% of Enterprise-exclusive features have zero or minimal adoption across the user base.
 This creates a straightforward optimisation opportunity: match your tier to your actual usage, negotiate enterprise capabilities as targeted add-ons where genuinely needed, and use the Microsoft competitive alternative to create pricing pressure on the core Workspace subscription.

 Five Key Findings